eicorg/SynradBenchmark/SynradG4/README.md

 `$RANDOM` provides a seed for the random number generator used in the code

-### Geometry modelling
+### Geometry modeling

-There is a simple 50-m-long vacuum of the beam line pipe.
-After 5 m of a drift space there is a 5-m-long uniform dipole field region with 10 mrad of bending radius.
-A pencil beam of 18 GeV electrons is shot from (0;0;0) towards the positive direction of Z-axis.
+There is a simple 50-m-long vacuum of the beamline pipe.
+After 5 m of a drift space, there is a 5-m-long uniform dipole field region with 10 mrad of bending radius.
+A pencil beam of 18 GeV electrons is shot from (0;0;0) towards the positive direction of the Z-axis.
 SR photons generated in the dipole field through the Geant4 process `G4SynchrotronRadiation` are propagated along the vacuum until absorbed.
-In the simulation, it is assumed that the beam pipe wall ouside the vacuum is made of copper with surface parameters described in the XML file.
+The simulation assumes that the beam pipe wall outside the vacuum is made of copper with surface parameters described in the XML file.

 ### SR reflection model

 There are four options for the SR reflection model to be used in the simulation.
-Most of them are for testing or benchmarking purpose, while the last in the list is used as the default one.
-Here is a brief descrition of the models:
+Most of them are for testing or benchmarking purposes, while the last in the list is used as the default one.
+Here is a brief description of the models:

 0. Inherited from the recent Geant4 process `G4XrayReflection` with specular reflection only based on Névot-Croce attenuation factors [[Ref.](https://geant4.web.cern.ch/download/11.2.0.html)].
 1. Specular reflection process based on Debye–Waller attenuation factors [[Ref.](https://doi.org/10.1364/OSAC.422924)].